SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Optimization and Best Practices
 **********************************

-This topic explains some best practices of working with SQream DB.
+This topic explains some best practices of working with BLUE.

 See also our :ref:`monitoring_query_performance` guide for more information.